peerreview269/SGR_AI/README.md

 For different context configurations in the BERT models, modify the `custom_configurations` line in the script.
 You can modify type of context (previous, subsequent, both) and the window size (integer).

-## Contribution

-Contributions are welcome!
-Please fork the repository and use a feature branch.
-Pull requests should include tests.